China’s remote conference tools market analysis

 The unexpected coronavirus epidemic has subverted the way many Chinese people work.
-On the first day of resumption of work on February 3rd, 200 million people used DingTalk (钉钉) to work from home.
+On the first day of resumption of work on February 3rd, 200 million people used DingTalk (钉钉) to work remotely from home.
 Due to the excessive number of instantaneous visits, remote conference tools in China such as DingTalk, Tencent Meeting (腾讯会议) and Feishu (飞书) had a surge in growth.
-The video conferencing market in China was put on the map due to the Coronavirus outbreak when white collar workers all over China worked from home for two months time.
+The video conferencing market in China was put on the map due to the Coronavirus outbreak when white collar workers had no choice but to work remote for two month’s time

 The concerns of remote conferencing in China